onnx/onnxmltools/README.md

 ```

 ## H2O to ONNX Conversion
 Below is a code snippet to convert a H2O MOJO model into an ONNX model.
-The only pre-requisity is to have a MOJO model saved on the local file-system.
+The only prerequisite is to have a MOJO model saved on the local file-system.

 ```python
 import onnxmltools